CellarPro 1800QT-ECX Cooling Unit #1084

 with moderate noise levels

 to be used in large wine cabinets that are located near common living areas.
-1800QT units are louder than CellarPro 1800QTL units, but also 30% more powerful.
+1800QT-ECX units are louder than CellarPro 1800QTL-ECX units, but also 30% more powerful.

-Designed for indoor use only, 1800QT units can operate in environments ranging from 95°F to 40°F out of the box.
+All air-cooled refrigeration equipment requires fresh air intake to dissipate the heat generated by the cooling unit.
+The fresh air intake CANNOT come from the wine cellar space - it must come from space outside the cellar.
+Designed for indoor use only, 1800QT-ECX units can operate in environments ranging from 95F to 40F out of the box.
 To operate the unit in colder temperatures, please see modifications listed on the Options & Upgrades

 - This unit offers a choice of top or rear hot exhaust.
 If the unit's location does not provide sufficient room for airflow, you may need to purchase a rear duct kit.